Home > Blog >

 These capabilities have helped CombineHealth deliver excellent reimbursement outcomes like:

-• Up to 85% of autonomy in medical coding
+• Up to 85% of claim automation rate

 • 75% reduction in coding-related denials